Singularities of General Fibers and the LMMP

 A special case of \autoref{cor:general_dimension} which is worth mentioning in its own right, is the analogue of quasi-elliptic surfaces with higher dimensional base.
 This also appeared recently in \cite{zhang_abundance}.

-\begin{corollary} Let $f:\sX\to B$ be a proper fibration with $f_*\sO_{\sX}=\sO_T$, generically of relative dimension $1$ between normal varieties, over a field $k$ of characteristic $p\geq 5$, such that $K_{\sX}$ is numerically trivial over an open subset of $B$.
+\begin{corollary} Let $f:\sX\to B$ be a proper fibration with $f_*\sO_{\sX}=\sO_T$, generically of relative dimension $1$ between normal varieties, over a field $k$ of characteristic $p\geq 5$, such that $K_{\sX}$ is numerically trivial over a non-empty open subset of $B$.
 Then a general fiber is a smooth curve of genus $1$. \end{corollary}

-As an application of our geometric results, we study Kodaira vanishing for terminal Mori fibre spaces.
+As an application of our geometric results, we study Kodaira vanishing for terminal Mori fiber spaces.
 Examples of del Pezzo surfaces over imperfect fields for which Kodaira vanishing fails are known to exist in characteristic $2$, for example \cite{maddock_del_pezzo} and \cite{schroer_weak_del_pezzo}.
 We prove that such surfaces do not exist in characteristics at least $5$, as a special case of the following: